chemerisuk/better-i18n-plugin/README.md

 # better-i18n<br>[![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Bower version][fury-image]][fury-url]
 > Internationalization plugin for [better-dom](https://github.com/chemerisuk/better-dom)

+The project aims to solve an internationalization problem __on front-end side__.
+The technique used behind the scenes I call “CSS-driven internationalization” and there is a [deep article](http://www.smashingmagazine.com/2014/06/23/css-driven-internationalization-in-javascript/) about it.

 _This project is still early alpha_

+## Features

+* does not require initionalization calls on initial page load
+* dynamic language changing via the `lang` attribute
+* ability to change language on a subset of DOM elements
+* HTML strings support

+NOTE: currently the project can't localize empty DOM elements or attribute values

 ## Installing
 Use [bower](http://bower.io/) to download this extension with all required dependencies.